grnet/synnefo/docs/plankton-api-guide.rst

 Image ID
 ^^^^^^^^

-The image id is a unique identifier for an image stored in Plankton or Glance.
+The image id is a unique identifier for an image stored in Cyclades/Image or Glance.

 ======================= ========  ======
-Image-Id                Plankton  Glance
+Image-Id                Image     Glance
 ======================= ========  ======
 Automatically generated ✔         **✘**
 Can be provided by user **✘**     ✔